-TickPick is a no fee ticket reseller that sometimes has great deals but doesn't have the same volume as other no fee sellers such as SeatGeek.
+TickPick is a no fee ticket reseller that sometimes has great deals but doesn't have the same volume as other sites such as StubHub.
 TickPick also has a unique aspect to its platform that allows you to bid on prices instead of just paying the standard listed rate.
-Our Recommendation: Although TickPick is trustworthy, if you're looking to get the best seats or the best price then we strongly recommend using SeatGeek because it tends to have much lower prices and a better selection of tickets and events.
+Our Recommendation: Although TickPick is trustworthy, if you're looking to get the best seats or the best price then we strongly recommend using StubHub because it tends to have much lower prices and a better selection of tickets and events.

 - Unique bidding process means that you might be able to score a better deal than on other platforms